nepur/esp2866_12E_workshop/README.md

 ##Exercise 1
 Let's do the HelloWorld of the embedded world.

 1. Under /exercises in this repository, open the '/dualblink/dualblink.ino` sketch.
 2. From the Arduino menu select Sketch->Upload.  ![Upload](content/Upload.png)
 3. Verify the lights are blinking.
 Congrats you have your first sketch running
 > NOTE: If there’s an issue with compiling might need to blow away cache directory and start over from step 3.
 On Mac cache is in `/Users/<username>/Library/Arduino15` (just delete the directory)

 ##Exercise 2
 Now let’s get connected to your local wifi router.
-NOTE: You will need to ensure that your local wifi router does not have any kind of web auth/proxy auth enabled and that you know the SSID and Password.
+> NOTE: You will need to ensure that your local wifi router does not have any kind of web auth/proxy auth enabled and that you know the SSID and Password.

 1. Under /exercises in this repository, open the '/wificonnect/wificonnect.ino` sketch.
 2. Open the Serial Monitor (magnifying glass icon in upper right of code window).
-3. At the top of your open sketch, set WIFI_SSID and WIFI_PASS variables to your local Wifi SSID and Password respectively
+3. At the top of your open sketch, set `WIFI_SSID` and `WIFI_PASS` variables to your local Wifi SSID and Password respectively
 4. From the Arduino menu select Sketch->Upload.
 Verify that the sketch compiled with no errors.
-5. Verify the output in the Serial Monitor window says connected.
+5. Verify the output in the Serial Monitor window says `connected`.

 ##Exercise 3